Almaden Valley (SJ)

 Just now I logged onto the MLS.
-As of today (September 15th), there are 24 houses or duet homes (not duplexes, but attached single family homes) for sale in San Jose, CA 95120, aka Almaden Valley.
-Of those, 15 (or about 63%) are offered at under $2 million, which is slightly higher than last month.
-Dividing the whole up, 1 is listed under $1 million, 14 are between $1-2 million, 6 between $2-3 million, and 3 were offered between $3-$4 million.
-In the last 30 days, 34 single family homes have closed in the same area.
+As of today (October 12th), there are 19 houses or duet homes (not duplexes, but attached single family homes) for sale in San Jose, CA 95120, aka Almaden Valley.
+Of those, 12 (or about 63%) are offered at under $2 million, which is the same ratio as last month.
+Dividing the whole up, 1 is listed under $1 million, 14 are between $1-2 million, 4 between $2-3 million, and 3 were offered between $3-$4 million.
+In the last 30 days, 36 single family homes have closed in the same area.
 When we divide the active listings by the closed sales over 30 days, we get the months of inventory.
-So for Almaden, 24 divided by 34 = 0.71 months of inventory.
+So for Almaden, 19 divided by 36 = 0.53 months of inventory.
 That’s a firey hot seller’s market!

 Almaden Valley Real Estate Market Conditions: Trends at a Glance

 Next, a look at the residential real estate market statistics for Almaden, or San Jose 95120 from the Real Estate Report (a subscription that I have which uses closed / sold data).
-Inventory and sales all shrank a hair from last month, though pending sales are up.
+Inventory and sales shrank a hair from last month, though pending sales are up.
 Compared to last year, sales are up significantly but inventory is only a drop in the bucket.
-That small inventory is going fast with an average of only 22 days on market.
-The sales vs list price dipped a little to 101.2% having recovered some after falling a whopping 5.7% in April.
-It’s an active seller’s market and staying put.
+That small inventory is going fast with an average of only 21 days on market.
+The sales vs list price rose to 102.5%.
+It’s an active seller’s market and still hot.